Behind the Song: One Day at a Time

 The minister eventually asked her, “Have you ever thought about thanking God for your problems?”

 She left and immediately returned to an empty house.
 Sitting down at the piano, she sang the entire chorus to “One Day at a time.”
 She recognized that the song was a prayer and would become a hit.
-She pulled out an envelope and began to write as fast as possible.
-What would become the second verse soon flowed forth.
+She pulled out an envelope and

 She’d not been attending church in a while and wondered if God remembered her.

 The song has been recorded by numerous artist and hit #1 on multiple charts.
 Marijohn Wilkin recorded several albums.
 The first, I Have Returned, held the track for One Day at a Time.
 This was her statement of faith to let the world know she’d returned to Christ.

 She has since written hundreds of gospel songs and won a Dove Award in 1975.

 I know this is a reminder I need on a regular basis.
 Do you take one day at a time?